-Still, most local leaders acknowledge that some situations require a response by “legacy” police officers.
-With smaller budgets, it begs the question whether those law enforcement professionals will have the resources and tools they need.
+While most local leaders acknowledge that some situations require a response by “legacy” police officers.
+With smaller budgets, it begs the question of whether those law enforcement professionals will have the resources and tools they need.
 It seems like the situation is shaping up to be a challenge looking for solutions – and the right solutions providers.

 - Digital surveillance systems